Tax Saving Tips For Owner Operators & Family-Run Trucking Businesses - Schedule C vs S-Corp Election

 What qualifies as "reasonable wages" has been a matter of debate for more than 100 years.
 However, in trucking a safe-haven would be to pay yourself a wage equal to that which an employee truck driver would be paid for doing the same job.
 Hint: Paying yourself $20,000 of wages as an OTR driver clocking 110,000 miles annually and $80,000 of draw would likely be classified as unreasonable.

-About: Per Diem Plus is a proprietary mobile software application that was designed by truckers and built by tax pros.
-It is the only IRS-compliant mobile app that automatically tracks each qualifying day of travel in the USA & Canada and replaces ELD backups (logbooks) to substantiate away-from-home travel.
+Per Diem Plus is a proprietary mobile software application that was designed by truckers and built by tax pros.
+It is the only IRS-compliant mobile app for iOS and Android that automatically tracks each qualifying day of travel in the USA & Canada and replaces ELD backups (logbooks) to substantiate away-from-home travel.

 Disclaimer: This article includes general tax information, and therefore may not be relied upon as legal authority.
 This means that the information cannot be used to support a legal argument in a court case.
 Please consult with a licensed tax professional.